Reidenbach Old Order Mennonites: Customs and belief

 Due to some marriage problems resulting from splits (partners separated in church affiliations) two Reidenbach groups used the law for custody or visitation rights.
 This was done by the Kleine Reidenbach Gemeinde against a former Henry Hoover member unsuccessfully, and by the Daniel Hoover side against also a former member after 2014 successfully.

 In these cases they used attorneys and left the traditional way of complete defenselessness and not using state powers in order to solve problems.
 In the latter case there was high pressure, so one side argued, to use lawyers because the case could not be solved otherwise.

-It is how ever traditional ruling that Mennonites shall not use any attorneys and bring people before courts.
-Other Reidenbach Mennonites still hold on to the old doctrine: being separate from the state, rather suffer, not solving problems via courts in all matters and not using state powers for own intentions, but they hadn´t to experience these clashes after a split, when husband and wife were separated and it was expected of them.
+It is however traditional ruling that Mennonites shall not use any attorneys and bring people before courts.
+Other Reidenbach Mennonites still hold on to the old doctrine: being separate from the state, rather suffer, not solving problems via courts in all matters and not using state powers for own intentions, but they were not to experience these clashes after a split, when husband and wife were separated and it was expected of them.